taskbase/open-taskpool/README.md

 ## With Managed Hosting

-_This section is for you if you wish to integrate the open taskpool into your project but do not seek to self-host or extend it yourself_.
+_This section is for you if you wish to integrate the Open Taskpool into your project but do not seek to self-host or extend it yourself_.

-The open taskpool ist hosted under [https://taskpool.taskbase.com](https://taskpool.taskbase.com/redoc).
+The Open Taskpool ist hosted under [https://taskpool.taskbase.com](https://taskpool.taskbase.com/redoc).

 All you will need are the two following endpoints: